Chronosymbolic Learning: Efficient CHC Solving with Symbolic Reasoning and Inductive Learning: Experimental Details

 \subsection{Statistics about the benchmarks}

-Most benchmarks have less than 10 rules and less than 5 predicates, and less than 10 variables for each predicate.
-On average, on all benchmarks under the Chronosymbolic-single setting, we need 1.64 rounds of outer while loop in Alg.1, line 5, and 243.2 iterations of for loop at line 8, so 243.2 counterexamples are generated on average.
+Most benchmarks have less than 10 rules, 5 predicates, and 10 variables for each predicate.
+On average, on all benchmarks under the Chronosymbolic-single setting, we need 1.64 rounds of outer while loop in Alg. \ref{alg}, line 5, and 243.2 iterations of for loop at line 8, so 243.2 counterexamples are generated on average.

 For quantifier elimination (QE), empirically, in most cases, we can do QE when expanding the zones (more than 90\% of cases).
 However, as described before, considering not slowing down the backend solver, the expansion stops when we cannot do QE.